AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/restrict-request-q-to-users-in-company.md

 # Restrict request queue to users in the associated company

-When using a project as a request queue, you can allow only users from the company associated with this project to see the request queue in their `Requests` area of `Workfront`.
+When using a project as a request queue, you can allow only users from the company associated with this project to see the request queue in their `Requests` area of Workfront.

 For more information about setting up a project as a request queue, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).